meilisearch/meilisearch-js/README.md

 ## ⚙️ Development Workflow and Contributing

-Any new contribution is more than welcome to this project!
+We welcome all contributions, big and small!

-If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!
+If you want to know more about `meilisearch-js`'s development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions.

 ## 📜 API Resources